alex-neal/mars_cnn/index.md

 ![Wagstaff Results](mars_cnn_files/wagstaff_table.png)

 **Our results of 92.4%, 85.7%, and 84.5% accuracy on our training, validation, and test sets are a bit lower than the published results of Wagstaff et al.** This was to be expected since they used transfer learning and we did not.
-Despite that, our network is still an effective predictor with accuracy taht is remarkably higher than the two baselines.
+Despite that, our network is an effective predictor with accuracy that is remarkably higher than the two baselines.
 It is also only about 1/3 the size of the Wagner et al. model, with 18 million parameters compared to AlexNet's 60 million.

 <br>